vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

-presentation of how to fix the mentioned problem for library developers (Qlot, comprehensibly not referenced in Quicklisp doc, and little talked about over here), we had questions regarding the lack of documentation that could be tracked from this thread (Xach too said he wanted to write more doc).
+presentation of how to fix the mentioned problem for library developers (Qlot, comprehensibly not referenced in Quicklisp doc, and little talked about over here), we had questions regarding the lack of documentation that could be tracked from this thread (Zach too said he wanted to write more doc).
 And I think the discussion was professional, with no animosity.
 So we could have tracked some progress, maybe we would have received more tips, but more importantly we'd have been done with this